thabofletcher/pulse-check/README.md

 "Mistake #5: Using a clock instead of a stopwatch."

 "Mistake #6: Treat the first run as nothing special when measuring average performance."
+Use GetAverageExecutionTime(), which ignores first run performance.
+GetExectionTime() wil get first run performance if you want it.

 "Mistake #7: Assuming that runtime characteristics in one environment tell you what behavior will be in a different environment."